There’s no better time than right now to start a staffing agency.

 Another subsection of the legal logistics is to choose a business name.

-Next, get all of the licenses and permits that are needed for your business.
+Next, you need to get all of the licenses and permits that are needed for your business.

 Depending on where you start your business, as in the state and location, then there are various licenses and permits that are required.
-You must research which applies to your business.
+You have to do some quick research as to which apply to your business.

-Insurance is key for staffing agencies and is a step that cannot be overlooked when starting a staffing agency.
-However, note that we are only recommending the following as we are experts therefore ensure you consult with an insurance agent who understands the industry to ensure your company is covered.
+Insurance is absolutely essential for staffing agencies and is a step that cannot be overlooked when starting a staffing agency.
+Since we’re not insurance experts, unless you are, it’s best to consult an insurance agent who understands the industry to ensure your company is covered.

 - Commercial general liability insurance